eBay/akutan/docs/kafka.md

     client, it deletes the session.
 Subsequent requests with that session ID are then rejected.

-With respect to Beam's log, there are several ways this could be implemented.
+With respect to Akutan's log, there are several ways this could be implemented.
 The duplicate requests could be filtered out on production before they are appended to the log, or they could be filtered out on consumption as they are read from the log.
-To filter them out during production, we require support from the log implementation; to filter them out during consumption, this could be implemented in the log itself or as part of every Beam log consumer.
+To filter them out during production, we require support from the log implementation; to filter them out during consumption, this could be implemented in the log itself or as part of every Akutan log consumer.
 Of course, we'd prefer if this complexity was all handled by the log implementation.

-Kafka recently added features for "exactly-once" semantics, which we believe would solve this problem for Beam.
+Kafka recently added features for "exactly-once" semantics, which we believe would solve this problem for Akutan.
 With this enabled, Kafka brokers will filter out duplicate requests on the production side, before they end up in the log.
 This requires some changes to producer clients to send over session and request IDs, too.
 These features are